The ultimate analysis

-Despite all the advances in technology, many invoices in the world are still processed manually.
+Despite all the advances in technology, many invoices worldwide are still processed manually.
 Tedious, paper-based tasks cost too much to manage and can demotivate your team members.

-As this problem grows, the potential for human error on the part of your employees increases, making it more likely that your important business processes are disrupted by mistakes.
+As this problem grows, the potential for human error on the part of your employee’s increases, making it more likely that mistakes disrupt your important business processes.

-However, in order to achieve automation, data from those processes must be accessed and structured.
+However, to achieve automation, data from those processes must be accessed and structured.
 The problem is that 80% of all business data is locked away in unstructured formats like paper documents, PDF files, emails, and images.
-These types of files cannot be read or understood by OCR automation systems, creating a roadblock to digital transformation.
+These files cannot be read or understood by OCR automation systems, creating a roadblock to digital transformation.

-There are many different types of document management solutions that offer varying levels of functionality.
+Many different types of document management solutions offer varying levels of functionality.
 However, at their core will almost always be some kind of OCR scanner that can take data from unstructured formats and convert it into usable data types.

 Best OCR software

-Rossum is one example of a platform with a top OCR solution as one of its primary components.
+Rossum is one example of a platform with a top document processing solution that goes beyond OCR.
 Rossum provides intelligent document processing that allows you to organize and automatically process documents like invoices, purchase orders, packing lists, claims, or any other document format.

 Best OCR software for invoice processing

-This data capture system is able to “read” documents much more like a human being, identifying certain patterns so that it knows where to look for data.
-The end result is that invoice scanning using this solution results in digital documents that are clean and have far fewer errors.
+This data capture system can “read” documents more like a human, identifying certain patterns to know where to look for data.
+The result is that invoice scanning using this solution results in digital documents that are clean and have far fewer errors.
 Automated invoice handling with machine learning and OCR truly is the future of accounts payable.

 OCR document management